memfault/interrupt/_drafts/mcuboot-overview.md

 * the total size of the flash
 * the erase size of sectors within each flash

 This information is generally available in one of the vendor datasheets or SDKs.
-For example, for the NRF52840, we have 1MB of internal flash with erase sector sizes of 4kB.
+For example, in the NRF52840, we have 1MB of internal flash with erase sector sizes of 4kB.

 > Fun fact: For other MCUs, the layout can be a bit more complex.
 For example sometimes the first few sectors